TaRa1999R/Image_Processing/assignment29/README.md

-# assignment29 : Basic Math Operations
+# assignment 29 : Basic Math Operations

 ## How to Install
 Run the following command :